Etowah Water Improvements Project

 What changes are happening?

 The City of Hendersonville has been making improvements to its water system in the Etowah area to help maintain safe and reliable water service.
 This work began in Fall 2019.
-Unfortunately, due to newly identified issues with other lines in the area the completion of this project has been delayed.
-City personnel are working diligently to gather the necessary information to estimate a new completion date.
+Unfortunately, due to newly identified issues with other lines in the area the completion of this project was delayed.
+After completing other infrastructure work, the City can move forward and switch to the newly installed water tank.
+The switch is planned for the week of June 5, 2023.

 What changes are happening?

 Existing water pressure within the Etowah area ranges from 20 to 85 pounds per square inch (psi).
-Once the project is completed, pressures may increase by approximately 40 psi above the current water pressure.
+Once the project is completed, pressures may increase up to approximately 40 psi above the current water pressure.

 How do I know if my property is within the area of the pressure zone modification?

-Properties within the upcoming pressure modification in the Etowah area will receive the following:
+Properties within the upcoming pressure modification in the Etowah area have received

 What should I do if my property is within the area of modification?